Jo Hyeon-woo

-Jo Hyeon-woo (조현우; born 25 September 1991) is a South Korean footballer who plays as goalkeeper for Ulsan Hyundai and the South Korean national team.
+Jo Hyeon-woo (조현우; born 25 September 1991) is a South Korean footballer who plays as goalkeeper for K League 1 club Ulsan HD and the South Korea national team.

 Early life

 Jo was raised by his mother and father who was a gymnast in Seoul.
 Jo decided to become a goalkeeper when he saw Kim Byung-ji's lead while watching 1998 France in elementary.
-He later said, "I was excited about playing soccer after watching the World Cup as I could be someone else's dream."
+He later said, "I was excited about playing football after watching the World Cup as I could be someone else's dream."
 In his fifth grade, the football coach of Shinjeong Elementary School Ham Sang-heon asked for the best goalkeeper in the schoolyard as he was worried he would not have a goalkeeper.
 The children pointed to Jo.
 The coach tested Jo by making him save several shots.
 This would be the beginning of his career.
 He has been the main goalkeeper and has played in national tournaments ever since.
 In response, his old coach said "It was not once or twice that teams won because of Jo's success in the penalty shoot-out".

 Club career

 After graduating from Sun Moon University, Jo entered the 2013 K League 1 draft and was selected by Daegu FC.
 He failed to prevent the relegation of his team in his first professional season, and had to compete in the K League 2.
 Since the 2015 season, Jo evolved into Daegu's first-choice goalkeeper and became the best goalkeeper in the K League 2.
 He finally helped Daegu promote to the K League 1 in 2016.
 He also contributed to Daegu's first Korean FA Cup title in 2018.

 After a successful career in Daegu, Jo joined Ulsan Hyundai on 20 January 2020.
-He contributed to Ulsan's K League 1 title in the 2022 season.
+He contributed to Ulsan's three consecutive K League 1 titles from 2022 to 2024, and was named the K League 1 Most Valuable Player in 2024.
+He became the second goalkeeper to win the K League 1 MVP award, following Lee Woon-jae.

+Jo played in three group stage matches for Ulsan at the 2025 FIFA Club World Cup, but lost all three matches.
+He blocked 10 out of 11 shots on target in the last group stage match against Borussia Dortmund.
+FIFA website reminded readers of his performance against Germany at the 2018 FIFA World Cup, describing him as the "German hangman".
+Despite his effort to bring the first victory, Ulsan lost 1–0 without scoring.